amethyst-php/cli/README.md

     export PATH=$PATH:$HOME/.composer/vendor/bin

-# Create your package
+## Initialize a new package

 Go inside the folder project

 	cd <my-package>

-Now you can execute the command
+Execute the command init and follow the steps

-    amethyst init <my-package>
+    amethyst init

-Create a new data

-    amethyst data <my-package> <my-data>

 Copy the .env.example and configure it